Have you ever seen a “Bacon” avocado?

 - 2 large avocados, cut and peeled

-- 3 Tbsp freshly squeezed lime juice (can substitute lemon)
+- 3 tablespoons freshly squeezed lime juice (can substitute lemon)

-- 1 Tbsp minced shallots or green onion
+- 1 tablespoon minced shallots or green onion

 - 1 teaspoon Dijon mustard or to taste